kustex/Macro-Report/README.md

 ### 1. Clone the Repository

-Clone the repository to your local machine:
+Clone the repository to your local machine & make it the current directory in terminal:

 ```bash
 git clone https://github.com/kustex/Macro_Report_App.git